conradludgate/note-lsm/README.md

 Notes are append-only, so I cannot edit them either.
 This is to help me stay in the flow and not dwell on any mistakes.
 At a later time, I can review my notes, merging them into a larger note with the tauri-based desktop app.

+Since notes are append-only, I'm also utilising [atuin.sh](https://atuin.sh/)'s "generic record sync" feature as the database for the notes.
+This automatically gets me e2e encrypted backups and sync between machines.

 ## Example flows

 ### Meetings